A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

 Players step into the role of a “Banished” hero — warriors transformed by dragon power yet resisting corruption long enough to turn those abilities against the Dragon Lords themselves.

 Narratively, the premise sits comfortably within dark fantasy traditions, but the execution leans heavily into environmental storytelling.
-Each biome represents a different form of draconic influence, suggesting a world shaped not just politically but biologically by ancient forces.
+Each biome signifies a different form of draconic influence, suggesting a world shaped not just politically but biologically by ancient forces.

 Rather than a linear campaign, the structure resembles a hunt-driven progression loop: venture outward, slay corrupted creatures, gather power, return stronger, and push deeper into hostile territory.